Weekly Targeted Training Regimen

 - **Sun – Same as Saturday.

 **These days will be primarily for fighters who are in training camps for upcoming matches.
-Although this may be the case, those who have paid and are part of the team will be allowed to participate if desired.
+Although this may be the case, those who have paid their dues and are a part of the team will be allowed to participate if desired.

-~Morning sessions will be mirror the night classes in terms of training session, but will be adjusted dependent on class size, as well as prior day or night session.
+~Morning sessions will mirror the night classes in terms of training session, but will be adjusted dependent on class size, as well as prior day or night session.
 Sparring may possibly be done, but only at the discretion of the instructor overseeing the class.
-(Classes Currently Not Available)

 ~Night Classes: First 30 minutes of training will be primarily for warm-ups and light to intense conditioning for all.
 No sparring or full contact will be done during this time, unless directed otherwise.
 Technical, repetitive drilling and application, as well as sparring then follows.
 When regularly scheduled training session is complete, members may stay longer to work on more and other training they may feel they need or just want to.
 This can vary from more sparring, grappling, wrestling, weight training, cardio and conditioning, etc. However, majority of the coach’s attention will be focused towards competitors preparing for upcoming matches as those individuals will need more strict and precise training to help them in their preparation.
 Please understand that our goal is to train for any and all competition that we may possibly take part in.
 Our competitors will need this time to sharpen their skills in order to better their chances of having a winning outcome in any upcoming planned events.
 (Applies to all days)

 ~All training sessions, although separately practiced as a primary focus on the set days, are applied and applied from an MMA standpoint.

 ~ Conditioning and technique drills are done for the physical fitness, athleticism improvement, and overall performance enhancement for each primary focus on their set day.